By Sacha Ismail, Lewisham Momentum activist

 How are decisions taken in Momentum?

 Momentum was initially set up “from above”, as an offshoot of and with contacts from the Jeremy Corbyn leadership campaign.
 In its first months, it had an office, but no structure and no system of membership.
 There was initially, behind the scenes, a sort of steering committee of left MPs, but as we understand it that never functioned regularly.
+Simultaneously numerous local groups were set up from below, some of them Corbyn for leader campaign groups that pre-existed Momentum and others set up once the organisation was established.

-In January this year, an attempt to set up an essentially appointed National Committee collapsed after a revolt by local groups and the Momentum office staff.
+In January this year, an attempt to set up an essentially appointed National Committee collapsed after a revolt by many local groups and the Momentum office staff.
 There then emerged a system in which the majority of NC delegates were elected by regional meetings made up of two delegates from each group.
 This system was designed, it should be noted, by those on the Steering Committee now disparaging it.

 This structure was far from perfect but it did serve to bring some coordination, networking and democracy to Momentum.
 The NC met in February and elected the Steering Committee.
 It met again in May – and then the Steering Committee started cancelling meetings.